10 Jun Real Wedding: Clarissa & Gordon

 How did you decide on your wedding dress?
 What did you love most about it and how did it make you feel?
 Any dress-shopping advice for future brides?

 Due to COVID19, Gordon and I decided to postpone our wedding to July 2020 and then again to May 2021.
-We did not want to wait a year to celebrate our love and decided to get married in our apartment on the original date.
+We did not want to wait a year to celebrate our love and decided to have a minimony in our apartment on the original date.
 I already had a dress that was locked in the bridal shop as the Illinois shelter-in-place regulation was still in effect.
 One day, while I was scrolling on Facebook, an ad for David’s Bridal appeared and I saw the Pearl Trimmed Off the Shoulder dress and fell in love.
 I went to my closet and tried on an old bridesmaid’s dress, also from David’s, for sizing.
 I ordered the dress immediately and it arrived a week later.
 The dress fit perfectly!
 I love this dress because it captures my free spirit while also being simple yet classy.